Do You Really Need UGC-NET for a Ph.D in 2025? Let’s Break It Down

 The university's various eligibility processes differ for:

-• Some Central and State Universities prioritize UGC-NET and UGC-NET with JRF for candidates eligible to apply.
+• Some Central and State Universities who prioritize UGC-NET or UGC-NET with JRF for candidates eligible to apply.

 3. Check Available Scholarship and Funding Opportunities

-• If you are looking to be sponsored, UGC-NET with JRF is the best route.
+• If you are looking for a sponsored Ph.D program, UGC-NET with JRF is the best option.

 • You might have access to university funding, though this may be limited or attached to faculty initiatives.